Q&A: What does the German coalition government break-up mean for climate and energy?

 What are the immediate consequences of the finance minister’s sacking?

-It is doutbful whether Scholz can actually succeed.
-CDU leader Friedrich Merz generally singalled his readiness to cooperate with Scholz but rejected the chancellor’s snap election roadmap, arguing that Germany could not wait for several months to find a new leadership.
-He said the vote of confidence should be initiated already next week, with the aim to hold elections in the second half of January.
-In the period after an election is held but no new government has been formed, the typical role of a caretaker government falls on incumbent ministers and the chancellor.
+CDU leader Friedrich Merz singalled his readiness to cooperate with Scholz but put pressure on the chancellor to quickly pave the way for new elections, which Scholz initially planned to hold about one month later.
+Merz argued that Germany must not lose time in finding a new leadership while Scholz had argued the election requires sufficient time to prepare.
+In the period after an election is held but no new government has been formed yet, the typical role of a caretaker government falls on incumbent ministers and the chancellor.

-Shortly after Scholz’s announcement on the evening of 6 November, the FDP said it would withdraw its other three ministers from the government cabinet, completing the coalition’s collapse.
-However, transport minister Volker Wissing on the next day said he had accepted an offer by Scholz to remain in office and instead announced that he would leave the FDP.
-Scholz on Thursday also replaced finance minister Lindner with Jörg Kukies, his own SPD state secretary in the chancellery and a former investment banker.
-The remaining two vacant FDP ministries could temporarily become integrated in the portfolio of other cabinet members.
+While the FDP withdrew three of its four ministers from the government cabinet after Scholz's sacking of Lindner, transport minister Volker Wissing on the next day said he had accepted an offer by Scholz to remain in office and instead announced that he would leave the FDP.
+Scholz on Thursday (7 November) also replaced finance minister Lindner with Jörg Kukies, his own SPD state secretary in the chancellery and a former investment banker.
+The remaining two vacant FDP ministries are temporarily integrated in the portfolio of other cabinet members.

 Until parliament is dissolved, the current government remains in place.
 However, as Germany’s first minority government at the national level, it faces great difficulties in parliament when making any long-term decisions on new laws or the budget given that a voting majority is no longer guaranteed.
 Apart from the CDU/CSU and the FDP, the minority government could rely on votes by members of the Left Party, the nationalist-left Sahra Wagenknecht Alliance (BSW) or the far-right Alternative for Germany (AfD).